fybrik/fybrik/connectors/katalog/README.md

 ## Where is this going?

+The current `Asset` specification was directly imported from the existing connectors API (the proto definitions) without any thought of whether this specification is the right one to use.
+Moving forward the entire connectors API should be refined to avoid hardcoding and all structures should be reviewed.

 The plan is to experiment and check if OpenAPI 3.0 documents can be used as the core mechanism for taxonomies in Mesh for Data.
 The role of Katalog is to be a catalog and credentials connector that is auto generated from a reference taxonomy.
 The work on taxonomies is in very early stages, see https://github.com/IBM/the-mesh-for-data/issues/238.

-The current `Asset` specification was directly imported from the existing connectors API (the proto definitions) without any thought of whether this specification is the right one to use.
-Moving forward the entire connectors API should be refined to avoid hardcoding and all structures should be reviewed.
-The `Asset` CRD might eventually be generated with controller-tools like other CRDs in the project, depending on the scope of taxonomies.